papyri/site-docs/checklist.md

 = _Papyri juristischen Inhalts in hieratischer und demotischer Schrift aus dem British Museum_, ed.
 N. Reich.
 Vienna 1914.
 (DenkschriftWien 55, Abh.
 3).

 ### P.Brookl.
 = _Greek and Latin Papyri, Ostraca, and Wooden Tablets in the Collection of the Brooklyn Museum_, ed.
 J.C.
 Shelton.
 Florence 1992.
 (Pap.Flor.
 XXII).
 Nos.
 1—26 and 88—91 are papyri; nos.
 27—31 tablets; nos.
 32—87 ostraca; nos.
 92—115 descriptions of papyri; nos.
 116—184 descriptions of ostraca.
 Nos.
 24, 100, and 101 are Latin; no. 20 bilingual.
-[LGF]
+[LGF] {ddb:p.brook}

 ### P.Brookl.Dem.
 = _Catalog of Demotic Texts in the Brooklyn Museum_, ed.
 G. R. Hughes, with contributions by B. P. Muhs and S. Vinson.
 Chicago 2005.
 (OIC 29).
 [OIP]